frank-dspeed/articles/en/index.md

 # Articel von Frank Lemanschik in English
+- Thanks to CanJS and DoneJS Core Team and What the Project mean for me
 - Intruduction Nils Released 0.1.0 Production use Ready.
 - The future of Frontend Development 2020
 - The future of 2020 Today 2017